Skip to content

 Treat cycles as autobiography, not commitment

 The mental model that breaks for solo cyclists: treating the cycle as a contract.
-You’ll over-commit, miss things, feel bad.
+You will over-commit, miss things, feel bad.
 Stop.

 Instead, treat the cycle as a record.
 “This week I worked on these things.”
-Some shipped, some didn’t.
-The point isn’t hitting the commitment exactly; it’s having a regular checkpoint for honest self-assessment.
+Some shipped, some did not.
+The point is not hitting the commitment exactly; it is having a regular checkpoint for honest self-assessment.

 The Linear features that genuinely earn their keep solo